Sima2704/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a simple project in which I want to perfectionate my DOM Manipulation skills.
+This is a simple project in which I want to perfectionate my javasript skills and code organization.